 Source of Authority (B): Embodiment of Basic Haredi Values

 Rebbetzin Kanievsky did not put forward any philosophical innovations, and any attempt to present her as having a particular theological approach is bound to fail.
 Even her most ardent adherents did not claim that she was scholarly.
 She did not give sermons or homilies; she mainly offered blessings and especially told stories to groups of women.
-The fact she did not have a theological or ideological approach stems primarily from her personality, but it also integrates into the dominant ideal of Haredi Judaism—including the Lithuanian community—starting in the nineteenth century: the ideal of naïve, non-theological faith.
+The fact she did not have a theological or ideological approach stems primarily from her personality, but it also integrates into the dominant ideal of Haredi Judaism—including the Lithuanian community—starting in the nineteenth century: the ideal of simple, non-theological faith.
 This ideal became one of the central values of Haredi Judaism, and, as mentioned, Rebbetzin Kanievsky embodied it in her personality.
 The fact that she represented this ideal does not arise from a theological treatise but rather primarily from her stories and the stories about her.

 In examining the characteristics she both encouraged and represented for her faithful—the characteristics that constructed her mythical image and strengthened the values of Haredi society—we find a series of values, all of which, without exception, belong to the broadest and most basic Haredi consensus.
 There are some themes in the spectrum of Haredi values that she especially emphasized, both in word and action.
 In the following, I shall examine three values: patriarchy (founded on gender essentialism); the supreme importance of Torah study (in this context, by Haredi men); and modesty (primarily in dress).